insight-platform/Savant/docs/adapters.md

 ### Video file source adapter

-Videos source adapter reads ``video/*`` files from ``LOCATION``, which can be:
+Video file source adapter reads ``video/*`` files from ``LOCATION``, which can be:

 - Local path to a single file
 - Local path to a directory with one or more files (not necessarily with the same encoding)
 - HTTP URL to a single file

-Videos source adapter parameters.
+Video file source adapter parameters.
 These parameters are set as environment variables in the docker run command:

 - ``SOURCE_ID`` set unique identifier for the source adapter.
 This option is required.
 - ``SORT_BY_TIME`` is a flag that indicates whether files from ``LOCATION`` should be sorted by modification time (ascending order).